Watch the Video Tutorial

 Let’s create an workflow which will resize images.
 The workflow is meant for really large image files which you want to make smaller to post online or send via e-mail.

 Note that this workflow is destructive.
 It’s going to resize the originals of any images you put in the folder.
-Point the action to a new folder on your Desktop.
+Point the action to the provided 02-images-to-1500px folder.
 Copy the provided images into that folder, then watch the magic happen.
-All images copied into this folder will be resized to 1500 pixels wide. -1550px will be appended to the file names.
+All images copied into this folder will be resized to 1500 pixels wide. -1550px will be appended to the file names, then they get moved to the 03-processed-images folder.

 You can edit a Folder Action after the fact by right-clicking on the folder itself.